An isovariant Blakers--Massey theorem: Isovariant suspension

 In classical homotopy theory, the Blakers--Massey theorem is used to prove the Freudenthal suspension theorem.
 In this section, we will prove an isovariant Freudenthal suspension theorem.
 First, we will define isovariant suspension.
 In classical homotopy theory, the suspension of a space $X$ can be defined as a homotopy pushout of the diagram

-We cannot mimic this definition directly in isovariant homotopy theory; the only space which receives a map from the isovariant terminal object is the isovariant terminal object itself, so any pushout diagram involving the terminal object will have colimit the terminal object.
+We cannot mimic this definition directly in the isovariant category; the only space which receives a map from the formal terminal object is the formal terminal object itself, so the colimit of any pushout diagram involving the formal terminal object will be the formal terminal object.

-Instead, we will make use of a homotopy terminal object: an isovariant space which is isovariantly weakly equivalent to the terminal object.
+Instead, we will make use of a homotopy terminal object: an isovariant space which is isovariantly weakly equivalent to the formal terminal object.
 Our candidate for this homotopy terminal object will be a complete $G$-universe.

 \begin{defn} Let $V_1, V_2, .., V_k$ be representatives for all the irreducible $G$-representations.
 A complete $G$-universe $\mathcal{U}$ is any $G$-representation isomorphic to a direct sum of countably many copies of each $V_i$: